pernebay-arailym/Agent_AI_N8N_LLM_Recipe_Maker/README.md

 ##### Problem: Users often don’t know what to cook with available ingredients, limited time, and external conditions (e.g. cold or hot weather).

-##### Solution
-An AI agent that:
-- Adapts recipes based on ingredients
-- Adjusts recommendations based on weather
-- Provides clear, structured output
-- Works through a chat interface

 ---

 ### 🏗️ Technical Architecture